uym2/wLogDate/README.md

 * All examples are given in [use_cases.zip](use_cases.zip) of this repository.
 	* If you cloned or downloaded the repository, go to the wLogDate folder and ```unzip use_cases.zip```.
-	* If you installed wLogDate using Anaconda, download [use_cases.zip](https://github.com/uym2/wLogDate/edit/master/use_cases.zip) to your machine and unzip it before trying the examples.
+	* If you installed wLogDate using Anaconda or PyPI, download [use_cases.zip](https://github.com/uym2/wLogDate/edit/master/use_cases.zip) to your machine and unzip it before trying the examples.

 ## Use case 1: Infer the unit ultrametric tree
-If there is no calibrations given, wLogDate will infer the unit (depth 1) ultrametric tree.
+If there is no calibration given, wLogDate will infer the unit (depth 1) ultrametric tree.

 ``` bash
    launch_wLogDate.py -i <INPUT_TREE> -o <OUTPUT_TREE>